bob-606/5.easa.fi/README.md

 ## 14. The bank in a two-minute turn (rate one turn) depends on the...
-The bank in a two-minute turn (rate one turn) depends on the...
 - load factor.
 - wind.
 - ***TAS.***